Used in preparing data for machine learning models.

 :

-This will return an array where each feature has been standardized.
+This returns an array where each feature is standardized.